 Lumiblade OLEDs are a true raw material that can be integrated seamlessly into any design.
 To make the implementation of this thrilling light technology as easy as possible, customers can choose from a variety of OLED integration levels fitting to their needs.
 From the bare naked OLED to a stylish framed and wired OLED, everything is possible.
 Customers and those interested in purchasing have access to OLEDs in their original form in the Philips OEM web shop.

-With our Brite FL300 OLEDs our customers have access to one of the brightest OLEDs on the market.
+With our Brite FL300 ww OLEDs our customers have access to the brightest OLEDs on the market.
 However, light output is not everything.
-And with the Brite FL300 trimmed for a perfect light output the mirror finish of our decorative OLED line has been replaced with a white surface in off state.
+And with the Brite FL300 ww trimmed for a perfect light output the mirror finish of our decorative OLED line has been replaced with a white surface in off state.
 However, having worked closely with designers and architects we know that the mirror finish is a feature sought after.
-Therefore Philips offers also the Brite FL300 OLEDs with mirror finish but reduced light output.
-Making this OLED the perfect choice for applications where design and functionality are a must.
+Therefore Philips offers also the Brite FL300 wm, OLEDs that come with mirror finish but reduced light output.
+Making the Brite FL300 wm the perfect choice for applications where design and functionality are a must.buy

 Being extremely thin, OLEDs are virtually made to do their job subtly below shelves or wall units.
 Unlike traditional light sources, which are difficult to hide, OLEDs remain invisible until they are needed – then they spread their natural, even light across the depth of the room.
 On a shop shelf the light not only looks better – it also has practical advantages.
 Thanks to its illumination at depth, the owner is suddenly presented with more attractive sales areas than before.
 The changeover to modern lighting technology is made even easier by the use of Lumiblade undershelf light OLEDs.
 The plastic frame in a choice of white, black or silver contains not only a Brite FL300 OLED, but also the electronics required for operation.
 Simply mount the housing where you want it, connect to the power and you’re done.
 It couldn’t be any easier.